 The founder of Worlds Top Exports –an educational portal designed to share key business metrics and insights that empowers researchers to monitor the pulse of global trade.

-“Too many businesses fail to do a rigorous pilot project or at least a comprehensive trial run as a condition before committing to mass production from an external supplier.
-This oversight can lead to costly product flaws and missed deadlines, like those that continue to plague streetcar and subway vehicles producer Bombardier in Canada.
+“Many businesses fail to conduct rigorous pilot projects or trials before committing to mass production with external suppliers, leading to costly product flaws and missed deadlines, as seen with Bombardier in Canada.

 Kseniya Pinkova